hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 ## Document changelog

+**25 September 2024**

+- Update 'Pension lifetime allowance' and 'Scottish Rate' in APIs roadmap to reflect that they are now deployed to Sandbox

 **24 September 2024**

 - Update 'EOPS removal' entry in APIs roadmap to make clear that it applies to all tax years